Our Dedicated HistoriCorps team. Leadership with a difference.

 Crew Leaders assist the Project Supervisor, as well as prepare meals for project participants.

-I call the blue ridge mountains of Asheville, North Carolina home but since graduating with a degree in Psychology from UNC Asheville, I have been elsewhere.
-I have been focused on developing my natural building skills by working with cob, adobe, bamboo, straw bale, hempcrete, and wooden boat building.
-This work has taken me to Ecuador, Colombia, Cuba, Costa Rica, California and Utah and now to I look forward to returning to the states to partner with HistoriCorps and continue on this path of building and learning.
-I am passionate about creating and protecting safe and beautiful spaces for the public and empowering others to as well.
-I hope to continue working toward increasing our resiliency together.
+Veronica Bejarano calls the blue ridge mountains of Asheville, North Carolina home but since graduating with a degree in Psychology from UNC Asheville, she has been elsewhere.
+Veronica has been focused on developing her natural building skills by working with cob, adobe, bamboo, straw bale, hempcrete, and wooden boat building.
+This work has taken Veronica to Ecuador, Colombia, Cuba, Costa Rica, California and Utah and now she looks forward to returning to the states to partner with HistoriCorps and continue on this path of building and learning.
+Veronica is passionate about creating and protecting safe and beautiful spaces for the public and empowering others to as well, and hopes to continue working toward increasing our resiliency together.

 Peter Gruchot joins HistoriCorps following a circuit of conservation corps gigs across the states.
 He is excited to foray into the historic preservation fields, having a great interest in both history and traditional construction methods.
 A former AmeriCorps NCCC member, Peter has his roots in giving back to communities and active citizenship.
 He looks forward to meeting and working with all the volunteers who so graciously come out to spend time with us.